junsoo424/junsoo424.github.io/_pages/about.md

 I am a master's student in the Optimization & Machine Learning(OptiML) Laboratory at [Kim Jaechul Graduate School of AI at Korea Advanced Institute of Science and Technology (KAIST AI)](https://gsai.kaist.ac.kr), where I'm fortuned to be advised by [Prof. Chulhee Yun](https://chulheeyun.github.io/).

-Prior to join KAIST AI, I completed my undergraduate program in Mathematical Science and Electrical Engineering (double major) at KAIST.
+Prior to joining KAIST AI, I completed my undergraduate program in Mathematical Science and Electrical Engineering (double major) at KAIST.

 ## Research Interests
 - Deep Learning Theory